Vendiel/daresay-a11y/posts/pop-up-persistent.md

 ---
 id: pop-up-persistent
-title: Any pop-up content that is shown on hover or focus must remain persistent
+title: Pop-up content that is shown on hover or focus must remain persistent
 tags:
   - Tooltips
   - Pop-overs